 I already wrote all about the hike to Corona Arch here, but here’s the gist.
 Corona Arch is a few miles past the dinosaur tracks and across from the Gold Bar site.
 The hike is three miles round-trip, and will take 2-3 hours if you spend time at the arches or make a lot of stops.
 It’s a pretty easy hike and if you visit in the winter, you might have it to yourself.
 It’s a great hike to get away from the crowds at nearby Arches, but to still see arches.
 Keep an eye out for Bowtie Arch, too, on your way in.
 In the summer it will probably still be pretty busy, so go early or later in the evening if you can.

-Potash Road is a great scenic drive along the Colorado River right in Moab.
+Potash Road in Moab is a great scenic drive along the Colorado River.
 It’s a great way to pass a few hours and see some pretty cool stuff.
 Do a little hiking and see a lot of petroglyphs before heading back into town.
 I would definitely recommend it at least once if you’re in the area.

 Have you been down Potash Road?
 Did you do any of these things?
 What was your favorite?
 What else do you like around Moab?